Welcome to CodersLegacy, a coding site aimed primarily towards aspiring new programmers looking to expand their skill

 What is CodersLegacy about?

 As someone who has been coding for almost a decade, it’s my wish to store all the things I’ve learnt throughout my journey.
 I’ve learnt so many things, and from so many places, I couldn’t possibly remember it all at any given point.
 As a programming enthusiast, I’m also constantly promoting coding and teaching young coders in the hopes of bolstering the coding community.

 Pursuing these two desires of mine, I eventually had the idea of creating a website where I would store everything I know for people to come and learn from.
 In essence, it would be a legacy I would leave behind for the Coders of tomorrow, hence the name CodersLegacy was born.

 One issue I faced while programming, and still face to some degree is how difficult certain information can be to find.
 Many sites will casually omit certain details when explaining a certain topic, giving the impression that there is nothing else besides what’s shown on their website.
 It’s fine to not include all the information regarding a certain topic, that’s what documentation is for after all.
 But it would not hurt to include a few extra lines giving a brief overview of what was omitted and a link to it’s documentation for the full story.

 Due to this, I never pickup my information from just one place.
-I open up several different sites, resources and sometimes the appropriate documentation as well.
+I open up several different sites, resources and often the appropriate documentation as well.
 With CodersLegacy, I aim to store everything useful in one place, so that this site will be the only one a user will ever have to visit to learn a certain topic.